 But even if you love cooking, allow yourself a night off.
 Rick Stein's world-famous Seafood Restaurant offers an amazing bespoke service led by Jack Stein (son of Rick) in the comfort of your cottage/barn.
 They'll even bring staff to wash up!
 Meals consist of a 6-course tasting menu (with wines to match) starting with delicious canapes - we had delicate ceviche of brill and a miniature take on a Full English Breakfast.
 Crab Salad, lobster bisque, seared scallops with Serrano ham and monkfish followed, but our favourite dishes were the tender Cornish lamb with miso wild garlic and cucumber, and the creamy pannacotta with poached rhubarb.
 Be prepared for eye-watering prices, though.
 More affordable catering by various local companies can also be arranged: we loved the sound of Cornish Delicacies' meals (sea bass with fennel ratatouille and orange pannacotta with lavender syrup), or you could get a picnic hamper or a Cornish Cream Tea.
 Breakfasts can also be arranged.

 If you'd prefer to eat out, you'll be in foodie heaven but you will need to drive (or ask for transport to be arranged for you).
 For something casual, the owners recommend The Rising Sun in Altarnun.
-For something special, this part of Cornwall is home to some amazing restaurants, including Paul Ainsworth's No 6 and the Rick Stein empire in Padstow, Fifteen at Watergate Bay (Jamie O's restaurant), and Nathan Outlaw at the St Enodoc Hotel in Rock, who holds 2 Michelin stars.
-We also love OUtlaw's Fish Kitchen, which offers delicious fresh seafood tapas in a tiny but enchanting old building overlooking Port Isaac's pretty harbour.
+For something special, this part of Cornwall is home to some amazing restaurants, including Paul Ainsworth's No 6 and the Rick Stein empire in Padstow, Nathan Outlaw at New Road and Outlaw's Fish Kitchen in Port Isaac which offers delicious fresh seafood tapas in a tiny but enchanting old building overlooking Port Isaac's pretty harbour.
 All are approx 30-45 minutes' drive.